arackcheev/master/servicenodeSETUP.md

 ## Requirements
 * Two computers with the latest Blocknet client installed, encrypted, fully synced
-   * One computer will be the Service Node Server which will need to be running 24/7
+   * Computer #1 will be the Service Node Server which will need to be running 24/7
       * This guide will refer to this computer as the " SNODE SERVER "

-   * The other computer will be the client computer where the 5000 Block is locked.
+   * Computer #2 will be the client computer where the 5000 Block is locked.
 This doesn't need to run 24/7.
       * This guide will refer to this computer as the " CLIENT "

 * Your Public IP address or a VPS/VPN IP address